Ulcerative colitis: Genetic factors

-A genetic component to the cause of UC can be hypothesized based on aggregation of UC in families, variation of prevalence between different ethnicities, genetic markers and linkages.
+A genetic component to the cause of ulcerative colitis can be hypothesized based on aggregation of UC in families, variation of prevalence between different ethnicities, genetic markers and linkages.
 In addition, the identical twin concordance rate is 10%, whereas the dizygotic twin concordance rate is only 3%.
 Between 8 and 14% of people with ulcerative colitis have a family history of inflammatory bowel disease.
-In addition, people with a first-degree relative with UC have a four-fold increase in their risk of developing the disease.
+In addition, people with a first-degree relative with UC have a fourfold increase in their risk of developing the disease.

 Twelve regions of the genome may be linked to UC, including, in the order of their discovery, chromosomes 16, 12, 6, 14, 5, 19, 1, and 3, but none of these loci has been consistently shown to be at fault, suggesting that the disorder is influenced by multiple genes.
 For example, chromosome band 1p36 is one such region thought to be linked to inflammatory bowel disease.
 Some of the putative regions encode transporter proteins such as OCTN1 and OCTN2.
 Other potential regions involve cell scaffolding proteins such as the MAGUK family.
 Human leukocyte antigen associations may even be at work.
 In fact, this linkage on chromosome 6 may be the most convincing and consistent of the genetic candidates.

 Multiple autoimmune disorders are associated with ulcerative colitis, including celiac disease, psoriasis, lupus erythematosus, rheumatoid arthritis, episcleritis, and scleritis.
 Ulcerative colitis is also associated with acute intermittent porphyria.